Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms

 `$\rm{Re}$' here denotes the real part, $\Psi$ is the total wave function, ${\bf x}_i$ collectively stands for the coordinate ${\bf r}_i$ and the spin $\sigma_i$ of the $i$th electron; $t$ is time; $-i \hbar \nabla_{\bf r}$ is the Schr\"{o}dinger's momentum operator for the coordinate vector ${\bf r}$, and $\rho({\bf r},t)$ is the number density calculated from $\Psi$.
-This Berry connection is obtained by regarding ${\bf r}$ as the ``adiabatic parameter''\cite{Berry}; it detects topological singularities of the connection (points of the violation of Eq.~(\ref{eqSingular})), and the adiabatic assumption of the parameter is disregarded.
-It is noteworthy that Dirac considered such singularities in relation to the magnetic monopole \cite{Monopole}.
+This Berry connection is obtained by regarding ${\bf r}$ as the ``adiabatic parameter''\cite{Berry}; it detects topological singularities of the connection (points of the violation of Eq.~(\ref{eqSingular})); the adiabatic assumption of the parameter is disregarded.
+Note that Dirac considered such singularities in relation to the magnetic monopole before Berry \cite{Monopole}.
 Note also that ${\bf A}^{\rm MB}_{\Psi}({\bf r},t)$ is a many-body quantity since its value for particle labeled `$1$' at ${\bf r}_1={\bf r}$ arises from variables for other particles; thus, it is absent for the hydrogen problem solved by Schr\"{o}dinger \cite{Schrodinger}.
 The connection ${\bf A}^{\rm MB}_{\Psi}({\bf r},t)$ generates a topologically protected velocity field (that corresponds to ${{\partial F} \over {\partial q_r}}$ in Eq.~(\ref{pr2})) and the supercurrent is generated by it \cite{koizumi2022}.

-This new theory quantizes the field generated by ${\bf A}^{\rm MB}_{\Psi}$ which is considered as a collective mode.
-The quantization of this mode enables to take into account of the fluctuation of the number of electrons participating in this mode is taken into account; actually, this fluctuation lowers the total energy by the electron-pair formation.
-The new theory exhibits the same Bogoliubov excitation spectrum to the standard theory, thus, it captures many of the important results obtained by the standard one since the Bogoliubov excitations are identical to the standard one, and also removes some of the shortcomings of it, such as the mass discrepancy problem in the London moment \cite{koizumi2020b,koizumi2020c,koizumi2022}.
-The mass for the supercurrent velocity field is the free electron mass since the velocity field appears in the modification of the momentum operators in Eq.~(\ref{pr2}) with the free electron mass.
-It is also notable that some results that are attributed to the electron-pair supercurrent flow are explained without pairing electrons.
-This indicates that the electron-pair formation is not the essential ingredient of superconductivity; its role is to stabilize the velocity field of the supercurrent.
+The new superconductivity theory quantizes the collective mode generated by ${\bf A}^{\rm MB}_{\Psi}$.
+Then, the fluctuation of the number of electrons participating in this mode is taken into account; actually, this fluctuation lowers the total energy by the electron-pair formation.
+The new theory exhibits the same Bogoliubov excitation spectrum to the standard theory, thus, it captures many of the important results obtained by the standard one.
+Besides, it removes some of the shortcomings of the standard theory, such as the mass discrepancy problem in the London moment \cite{koizumi2020b,koizumi2020c,koizumi2022}.
+In the new theory, the electron-pair formation is not the essential ingredient for the supercurrent generation; its role is to stabilize the velocity field of the supercurrent.
 Thus, if the stabilization of the supercurrent and the appearance of the pairing energy gap occur simultaneously, $T_c$ is given by the pairing gap formation temperatures, as is seen in many superconductors; however, it does not hold in the cuprate superconductivity.